openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 as *Active* and the `Priority` shows which version is the primary and which are available for redundancy.

+### Priority Change

+When multiple software versions are uploaded for a single element, it becomes necessary to manipulate `Priority` values, whether by the user, the software updater, or both.
+Changing version priorities is an asynchronous process outside of the software updater, so the `xyz.openbmc_project.Software.PriorityChange` interface tracks whether priorities are currently changing,

 ## REST use-cases

 ### Find all software versions on the system, either active or available.